Conservation that’s on the money

 In summer, the seasonal wetlands off the coast of Hudson Bay in northern Manitoba are ideal breeding grounds for these birds.
 However, in recent years, hungry polar bears are raiding these nests and feasting on eggs.
 The reason: rapidly melting sea ice is forcing polar bears to the area earlier than usual.
 In the past, polar bears would still be out on the sea ice feeding on seals while geese nested.
 Today, the seal-deprived bears are supplementing their diet inland.

-These changes in behavior show that small ecosystem imbalances can have far-reaching effects.
+These changes in behaviour show that small ecosystem imbalances can have far-reaching effects.
 By researching these changes, conservation organizations like DUC can gain a better understanding of the wide-ranging impacts of climate change.

 So the next time you fumble through your wallet looking for change for your morning coffee, remember the value of the animals that grace those coins.
 Better yet, use them to make a donation to important conservation work that will ensure the future of Canada’s iconic wildlife.